Optimize Settings Guide

 Optimization has two main branches:

-Material Optimization: Bake materials into new PBR textures, using existing tiled texture coordinates, or generating new atlas UVs.
-This can help improve performance by reducing the number of materials and textures.
+Material Optimization: Bake materials into new PBR textures, preserving existing tiled texture coordinates, or generating new atlas UVs.
+Mesh topology is not altered, but the number of materials may change, and new UVs may be created.

-Mesh and Material Optimization: When meshes are being optimized, RapidPipeline attempts to preserve materials, textures, and UVs.
-Optionally, materials can be merged together or replaced altogether.
-But optimization always considers materials when they are present.
+Mesh and Material Optimization: Optimize meshes, including all their materials, textures, and UVs.
+Materials can be merged or replaced altogether, and surfaces can be remeshed.
+Optimization always considers materials when they are present.

 Material Optimization

-Materials can be optimized independently if desired, without changing the mesh topology.
+Materials can be optimized without changing the mesh topology.
+This can help improve performance by reducing the number of materials and textures.

 Material Merger